neurologic/Comparative-Animal-Behavior/levels-of-analysis/endogenous-rhythms.md

 ---

 Interestingly, melatonin seems to be acting at two different parts of the singing circuits in the brain of midshipman fish:
-1. permitting humming behavior (bringing *command* neurons for the behavior closer to spike threshold)
+1. permitting humming behavior (ie. bringing *command* neurons for the behavior closer to spike threshold)
-2. lengthening the period of *central pattern generator* circuits for individual hums.
+2. lengthening the period of *central pattern generator* circuit activity for individual hums.

 Consistent with these different scales of effect (motivation for the behavior and the pattern of the behavioral action itself), melatonin receptors are found in BOTH ***neuroendocrine*** regions of the brain and ***vocal-acoustic*** regions.
 For example: there were melatonin receptors in the preoptic area-anterior hypothalamus (POA-AH), which is known to control vertebrate social and reproductive behaviors; and there are melatonin receptors in the hindbrain central pattern generator that directly controls the coordination and timing of vocal muscule contractions.

+The following Graphical Abstract shows a summary of all of their results.

 :::{figure} /images/Feng-Bass-Circadian-Singing-Fish.png
 :width: 600